-Now if you choose “No” and “Yes” respectively, you are telling search engines to noindex web page and follow links mentioned in it.
+If you choose “No” and “Yes” respectively, you are telling search engines to the noindex web page and following links mentioned in it.
 This setting is highly recommended – removing duplicate content but allowing link juices to flow seamlessly.

 Block parameterized URLs using the URL Parameters tool

 Remember we discussed parameterized URLs (based on search parameters and session IDs) earlier in the post?
 Search engines can index them, and this may lead to content duplication.